All Episodes

 And your generosity.

-I w I listen to your show all the time.
+I listen to your show all the time, generosity for you giving the callers a book.

 Nobody's supposed to know about that.

-Okay, uh I was going to get the full ball thing, but I agree with uh your comments on uh uh prior priorities of people uh in regard to the football thing, on the other hand, not with the government, okay.
+Okay, I was going to get the football thing, but I agree with your comments on priorities of people in regards to the football thing.

-And uh I agree with you on uh Belichick not on uh Brady under the bus, but I think Obama's throwing us all under the bus, okay.
+And I agree with you on Belichick not throwing Brady under the bus, but I think Obama's throwing us all under the bus, okay?

-That's imp I everybody said Belichick has thrown Brady under the bus with his comments today about about inflate gate or deflate gate.
+Everybody said Belichick has thrown Brady under the bus with his comments today about InflateGate or DeflateGate.

 Well, you have to ask Tom about football.

-I think there's a strategy that they've got, and it'll all unfold before the media's eyes at four o'clock today.
+I think there's a strategy that they've got, and it'll all unfold before the media's eyes at 4 o'clock today.

 And I think they wanted to set it up by having everybody think, my God, Belichick just threw Brady overboard.